 The solar PV installation is a 615 kW Direct Current (DC) system that generates approximately 929,000 kWh of power a year.
 One thousand, five hundred and eighteen panels have been installed over a roof area of 80,000 sq ft and produce an annual CO2 saving of 658 tons.

-Olde Thompson’s solar PV installation has offset 76% of its electricity usage, equating to annual savings of $100,000.
+Olde Thompson’s solar PV installation has offset 76% of their electricity usage, equating to annual savings of $100,000.
 The solution also allows the manufacturer to be less energy dependent on the grid.

 “This is part of our whole Environmental, Social and Corporate Governance (ESG) sustainability program,” says CEO, Jeff Shumway.
 “Solar is a good fit because not only are we offsetting the majority of our electricity, we are also saving money so it makes good business sense.”